Dalai Lama discharged from hospital - Journal du Cameroun

 On Thursday Taklha had said that the Nobel Peace Prize winner was already back to his “normal routine” and doing some exercise.

-He was thought to be returning to the northern Indian hill station of Dharamsala where he has been in permanent exile for six decades along with thousands of others.
+Local media reports said Friday that the Dalai Lama would likely remain in New Delhi for several days before returning to the northern Indian hill station of Dharamsala where he has been in permanent exile for six decades.

-He fled the Tibetan capital Lhasa in 1959 and across the frozen Himalayan border to India at the age of 23, disguised as a soldier, as Chinese troops poured into the region to crush an uprising.
+In 1959, at the age of 23, he fled the Tibetan capital Lhasa and across the frozen Himalayan border, disguised as a soldier, as Chinese troops poured into the region to crush an uprising.

+In India he set up a government-in-exile and launched a campaign to reclaim Tibet that gradually evolved into an appeal for greater autonomy — the so-called “middle way” approach.

+The self-described “simple Buddhist monk” has spent decades criss-crossing the globe mixing with monarchs, politicians and Hollywood actors pressing his case.